We typically take one trainee per year.

 Successful candidates are appointed initially on a paralegal (paid) basis starting at the beginning of September with a view to a two-year training contract starting at the beginning of the following September if both parties are happy to proceed at that time.
 Our aim is that every candidate appointed as a paralegal through this process will move on to a training contract with us.
 We do not appoint more candidates than we need for this purpose.

 The work undertaken during the paralegal year will depend on the firm’s needs from time to time during that period.
-The appointee will gain hands-on experience of live transactions and contact with clients, under the direct supervision of a senior lawyer and with ready access to the relevant members.
+The appointee will gain hands-on experience of live transactions and contact with clients, under the direct supervision of a senior lawyer and with ready access to the relevant partners.

 Our trainees receive a broad range of experience within either three or four seats of six or eight months each, in our Company/Commercial, Property, Litigation and Family/Private Client departments.
-Each seat is directly supervised by a Member and will provide hands-on experience of live transactions and contact with clients.
+Each seat is directly supervised by a Partner and will provide hands-on experience of live transactions and contact with clients.

 All of our lawyers – including paralegals and trainees – participate in the firm’s marketing and business development activities.